Support Group Considerations

 Different H1 (and H2) antagonists work for different people.
 There's no way to know until you try them (maybe all of them).
 The “better” H1 and H2 are the ones that work best for you.
 (Sorry!)

-Any hint that any of the things mentioned by the super-mom are actually common triggers and are much more likely to make the child worse, or even be fully responsible for the child's symptoms, than they are to help anything related to the current diagnosis.
+Any hint that any of the things mentioned by the super-mom are actually common triggers and are much more likely to make the child worse, or even be fully responsible for the child's symptoms, than they are to help anything related to the current or suspected diagnosis.

 That sudden-onset lower right quadrant pain sounds a lot like appendicitis (an emergency), those test results are seen often with certain leukemias, and so on.
-(Sometimes, patients share test results that point to, for example, various blood cancers, are told these ranges or symptoms are normal with MCAD and that their doctors don't know what they're talking about, and do not pursue appropriate treatment for their comorbid conditions.)

 Those things suggested to address those supposed “root causes,” even if one actually was responsible for triggering your symptoms, are much more likely to make a mast cell disorder worse.
 Sure, you can and likely should address these things separately and appropriately when you're stable enough to do so (assuming you're using accurate tests, are within a certain range, and so on.
 Sometimes, we go looking for a problem, we find a something that is actually general to the human condition, and we go after it with enough gusto to cause a lot of real problems.), but if you have a mast cell disorder and not just symptoms of these “root causes” that mimic mast cell symptoms (Blame your parents.
-Blame your food additives.
 Blame the mast cell gods.), clearing the mold, the lyme, the metals, the bartonella, the sibo, the candida, the worms, or the aliens almost certainly will not change that you need mast cell treatment.
-Often, patients are drawn to the idea of root cause “aha!” moments because success stories (whether real for non mast cell patients or invented as surreptitious marketing ploys) offer a simple and relatively quick solution that's more palatable than the complicated, individual process needed to address any complex disorder like MCAD.
+Often, patients are drawn to the idea of root cause “aha!” moments because success stories (whether real from non mast cell patients or invented as surreptitious marketing ploys) offer what sounds like a simple and relatively quick solution that's more palatable than the complicated, individual process needed to address any complex disorder.
 Everyone wants to hear, “this easy, accessible thing will cure you forever!”
 No one wants to hear, “You're going to have to do some work- journaling triggers, tracking symptoms, making difficult lifestyle changes, ruling out a number of other conditions, and slowly titrating on various med trials, one at a time...”

 Nope, nope, nope! (nope) (NEVER to skin/patch/injectable tests if there is ANY reason to SUSPECT a mast cell disorder, period.
 (Also never to going off antihistamines for any kind of testing.
 These are the only tests they affect.)
-Allergies and mast cell triggers are, functionally, unrelated.
-Mast cells behave predictably when they cause allergy symptoms, based on a particular usually IgE "trigger."
+Allergies and mast cell triggers are different monkeys.
+Mast cells behave predictably when they cause allergy symptoms, based on a particular, usually IgE "trigger."
 Mast cells are behaving inappropriately and unpredictably in cases of MCAS, or there is greater burden from their degranulating due to number in SM.
-Allergies, identified by blood, are a differential diagnosis for MCAD.
-That means they're something to rule out, and while you can certainly suffer from MCAD and allergies concurrently, confirmation of a high number of allergies in no way suggests a mast cell disorder.
+Allergies, identified by blood tests, are a differential diagnosis for MCAD.
+That means they're something to rule out, and while you can certainly suffer from a mast cell disorder and allergies concurrently, confirmation of a high number of allergies in no way suggests the presence of a mast cell disorder.
 This actually suggests allergies as a more likely cause for your symptoms rather than a mast cell disorder.

 Here's a basic starting list of resources or information...better known as a quick way to become overwhelmed and insulted by learning about all the things you have not done to even begin to address this condition appropriately.
-(Starting over with good information and the willingness to reconsider inaccurate assumptions is, of course, the only way to empower the patient to get the awareness, care, and support they need to begin to improve their health...but not everyone will like this information.)
+Starting over with good information and the willingness to reconsider inaccurate assumptions is, of course, the only way to empower the patient to get the awareness, care, and support they need to begin to improve their health...but not everyone will like this information.